4dn-dcic/snovault/docs/source/local_installation.rst

 Currently these are for macOS using homebrew.
 If using linux, install dependencies with a different package manager.

+Snovault is known to work with Python 3.6.x and will not work with Python 3.7 or greater.
+If part of the HMS team, it is recommended to use Python 3.4.3, since that's what is running on our servers.
+A good tool to manage multiple python versions is `pyenv <https://github.com/pyenv/pyenv>_`.
+It is best practice to create a fresh Python virtualenv using one of these versions before proceeding to the following steps.

 Step 0: Obtain AWS keys.
 These will need to added to your environment variables or through the AWS CLI (installed later in this process).

 Step 1: Verify that homebrew is working properly::